ChristopherSims/Spectrolab/README.md

 # Spectrolab

-No longer in active delopment, unless there is a large interest to develop this tool further.
+No longer in active delopment.

 Fork on github to create your own adaptation of this tool